 After a couple of hours of playing and cycling, it was time to head back home.
 Needless to say, we got halfway and N wanted to be carried.
 Not easy when you’ve also got a bike, but having a friend pass me his bike while I put him on my shoulders for a bit got over that worry…until he wanted to ride again.

 He’s not used to riding along pavements, so I was on tenterhooks with him riding so close to a busy road, but he was really good staying on the path and stopping to wait for us to cross roads.
 Not only did he cycle most of that trip, but we also made it back for a quick trip to the park the following day, and he managed the full way there and back as well.

 I got lots of comments from other people asking about his bike and asking how old he was as he was whizzing around being really confident.
 It’s a lovely feeling to hear your children be complemented.

-After the time in the park, N then spent time in the garden.
+After the time at Longford Park, N then spent time in the garden.
 I was a big fan of the canvas tent that my friend had bought at a show.
 I’d love to get one of these for N as although they’re pricy, they would last for years.
 It was a great couple of days, and having some dry weather was perfect entertainment for N.